swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 because the conformance of `C` to `P` is main-actor isolated, which can't satisfy the `Sendable` requirement of `performConcurrently`.

-Protocol requirements can also be called through metatype values.
+Static and initializer protocol requirements can also be called through metatype values.
 A conformance to Sendable on the metatype type, such as `Int.Type`, indicates that a metatype value is safe